 - Diner book with customer information and history of reservations that allows you to suggest menu items based on what people ordered during previous visits

 - Updating option for adding and changing the menu, uploading images, and updating customer details

 - Cancellation of bookings

 - PoS system integration to handle payments, streamline the workflow, and deliver better service

 You may have come across online price calculators promising to show the exact cost of developing your restaurant reservation app.
-But the thing is that even a team of developers that’s about to work on your specific project can only provide a rough price.
+But the thing is that even a team of developers that’s about to work on your specific project can only provide a rough table reservation software pricing.